NAVIGATING PREGNANCY OPINIONS THIS HOLIDAY SEASON

 Mom Kadi Prescott remembers, “People always sarcastically asked me if I knew what caused pregnancy upon learning that I have seven kids.
 I got sick of politely laughing so I finally just started replying, ‘Yep!
 Sex and obviously I really like it!’
 It shut a lot of people up.”
 She's pictured here and if you ask me, she labors beautifully.

 Joey Catilla Bacon wishes she had had a good reply to the reaction people had when she said it was her plan to breastfeed the twins she carried.
 Some people in her family said that she’d never be able to do it.
 “But I was honestly worried that I couldn't do it,” Joey says, “So, I would just say we were going to try our hardest.
 It was more fuel for me to work hard and not give up.”
 When asked what she wished she had said, Joey says, “I guess I would say, that's why I have two boobs.”
 As you can see from the photo on the left, she succeeded in nursing her twins.
-These two set of eyes gazing up at their momma, is her reward.

 What if Mindy had been a pregnant teen?
 Is it anyone’s business as to how that may have happened?
 Would the father be publicly shamed?
 Does anyone see a pregnant teen and think, “Who did this to you?”
 All pregnancies are to be supported to the degree in which the mother wants and needs.